Leptospermum whitei Cheel APNI*

-Description: Shrub to > 3 m high with fibrous flaking bark, younger stems pubescent.
+Description: Shrub to over 3 m high with fibrous flaking bark, younger stems pubescent.

 Flowers several together, c.
 10 mm diam., white.
 Hypanthium 2–3 mm long, silky.
 Sepals c.
 1.5 mm long, pubescent.
 Petals 3–5 mm long.
 Stamens c.
 1.5 mm long.
 Ovary 3-locular.

 Fruit 3–4 mm diam., pubescent, valves not exserted, later raised slightly.

 Distribution and occurrence: Grows in heath in sandy, swampy coastal soils north from Coffs Harbour.

 Other Australian states: Qld